Integrative-Transcriptomics/DamageProfiler/docs/contents/generalUsage.rst

 =============

-DamageProfiler can be used to calculate and viualize damage patterns in ancient DNA.
+DamageProfiler can be used to calculate and visualize damage patterns in ancient DNA.
 As input, a mapping file (sam, bam, or cram format) is expected.
 The result is provided in both graphic and text-based representation.
 DamageProfiler can be used in offline mode, however, idenitfying the species name when running multi-reference mapping files is not possible.

 It creates